Weavers Way Co-op

 Weavers Way Co-op is a member-owned consumers' cooperative in Philadelphia's West Mt.
 Airy section.
 Founded in 1973, Weavers Way Co-op was formed as a neighborhood buying club in a church basement.
-Since its incorporation, it has grown to more than 5,000 member households, with annual sales of nearly $20 million.
+Since its incorporation, it has grown to more than 15,000 member households, with annual sales of nearly $20 million.
 After moving to its location at 559 Carpenter Lane, Weavers Way expanded, purchasing the adjacent building and consolidating the two buildings.
 Subsequent expansions included the purchase of two buildings across the street, which include a retail pet supply store, retail health and wellness store and offices.
 Weavers Way expanded again, adding a second, larger store in Chestnut Hill, at 8424 Germantown Ave, at the former Caruso's grocery store site, in 2010 and a health and beauty specialty store, also in Chestnut Hill, in 2013.
 For several years, Weavers Way also ran a third smaller store in the West Oak Lane section of Philadelphia, but that closed in September 2011.
+In 2024, Weavers Way opened another store in Germantown.
 The Co-op rents warehouse space several miles away in the Nicetown section, in the SHARE food pantry complex.
 Two farm operations comprise 5.5 acres, one at Awbury Arboretum in Germantown and one on the grounds of Saul Agricultural High School in Roxborough.
 Weavers Way has participated in such events and organizations as Mt.
 Airy Day, Mt.
 Airy ArtJam, Mt.
 Airy YouthWorks, Mt.
 Airy Business Association, Mt.
 Airy USA (MAUSA), Mt.
 Airy Village Fair, Chestnut Hill's Fall for the Arts Festival and the XPoNential Music Fest.